 But she gives him a direct stare that keeps for a moment, and then allows him to walk by her side.

 Advice for Lightning

-The yellow fog was likely half smoke, and a breaking sun’s rays cast through this glittered over cinders.
+The yellow fog was half smoke, and a breaking sun’s rays cast through this glittered on cinders.
 Being late to take advice, thinking no one had come to the door, she’d gone out at last.

 Someone had.
 A flyer of emergency numbers hung from the knob.

 Leandrew supposed the steel cage of a car must be no shelter.
 If fire flashed across the highway, and you were lodged in place there by everyone else’s.
 That was advice for lightning.